golddranks/ganbare/README.md

 # Ganbare
 A web service that has something to do with teaching and learning Japanese pronunciation.
 I license the server code itself as copyleft open source for now, but the contents of the app (example sentences, audio, images etc.) are not licensed, and they are not in this repository.
 The `static` folder contains some CC 3.0 BY licensed assets that are not by me.
+As the contents and assets are the "meat" of this app, the usefulness of open sourcing this code is questionable, but then again, why not?
 If you use this code, kindly inform me too.

 ## Quickstart using docker-compose